incoresemi/river_core/docs/source/cclass.rst

 Setting up the DUT
 ------------------

-To setup C-Class as a DUT model for RIVER CORE you will need to generate the verilog for your choice of configuration and provide the paths to the verilog to the plugin.
+To setup C-Class as a DUT model for RiVer Core you will need to generate the verilog for your choice of configuration and provide the paths to the verilog to the plugin.

 To generate verilog of the default C-Class configuration: